Wiki · Concept · Last reviewed June 25, 2026

 Definition

-The WebTransport API is a browser interface for low-level data exchange between a client page and a remote server.
-The W3C WebTransport Working Draft dated 18 June 2026 defines ECMAScript APIs in WebIDL for sending and receiving data with the WebTransport protocol framework.
+The WebTransport API is a web-platform interface for low-level data exchange between a browser context and a remote server.
+The W3C WebTransport Working Draft dated 18 June 2026 defines ECMAScript APIs in WebIDL for sending and receiving data using the WebTransport protocol framework.
 The same draft says WebTransport can be used like WebSockets while adding multiple streams, unidirectional streams, out-of-order delivery, and both reliable and unreliable transport.

 Mechanism

-A page opens a connection by constructing new WebTransport(url).
-MDN states that the URL scheme must be HTTPS and that the port number must be explicit.
-The ready promise signals usability, while closed reports closure.
+A page opens a session by constructing new WebTransport(url).
+MDN's example notes that the scheme needs to be HTTPS and the port number needs to be explicitly specified.
+The ready promise signals that the transport is usable, while closed reports closure.
 The object exposes datagrams, incoming stream collections, createBidirectionalStream(), createUnidirectionalStream(), close(), and getStats().

 The W3C draft divides the protocol model into sessions and streams.
 A WebTransport session can send and receive datagrams, create outgoing unidirectional streams, create bidirectional streams, and receive incoming streams.
 Streams are reliable, in-order byte streams.
-Datagrams are the unreliable side of the interface: useful for latency-sensitive messages that can tolerate loss or reordering.
+Datagrams are the unreliable side of the interface: useful for latency-sensitive messages that can tolerate loss, reordering, or expiration.

 Agent Context